The Toy Soldier

 She thought about the strange man on the motorcycle and how he had yelled at her like it was her fault that bear escaped.
 Any tender flame she had for the tall, dark, and handsome stereotype had been officially extinguished.
 If every man in her life from here on out was a sedan driving, hairline receding, single dad who worked at Home Depot and watched Property Brothers, it would be just fine with Janet.

 She reached over to the passenger seat and picked up the little square present, wrapped in a silk red bow, appraising it, weighing it in her palm.
 It was heavy and hard, like a paperweight.
-She wondered what might be underneath that green wrapping paper and thought for a moment about peeling back the paper at the seam just a bit to take a peek.
-Though, she quickly decided against it.
+She wondered what might be underneath that green wrapping paper and thought for a moment about peeling it back at the seam just a bit to take a peek.
+But, she quickly decided against the urge to snoop.
 Whatever ungodly things were happening in town tonight, it was between creepy Lou and creepy bike guy.
 The less she knew, the better.

 Janet shoved the gift inside her purse, threw the strap over her shoulder and got out of the car, bracing the December chill as she shut the door behind her.

 The clap of Janet’s flats on the pavement echoed across the empty lot, giving her the uneasy sensation that she was being followed.
 The feeling was so strong that she found herself looking over her shoulder for a stalking stranger, or perhaps a psychotic Teddy bear.

 There was only her trusty red Taurus sitting lonely under a canopy of twisted branches from a leafless tree at the end of the lot that stretched ominously over the roof of her car, swaying in the wind.
 It was only Janet in that empty lot, which somehow scared her even more.